monarch-initiative/mondo/docs/editors-guide/logical-axioms.md

 Currently we punt somewhat on semantics.
 We use ‘disease_has_location’ which has deferred some semantics, essentially to mean “should be classified under X disease”.
 We will have more discussion on this.
 We never over-describe with this relation, it is intended for primary location.

+For example, see MONDO_0021726 'abdominal cystic lymphangioma'

+Equivalent to:
+`'cystic lymphangioma'`
+` and ('disease has location' some abdomen)`